saulpw/visidata/docs/api/columns.rst

    - any python object

 This value may need to be parsed and/or converted to a consistent type.
-So, every column has a ``type`` member, which affects how it is parsed, displayed, grouped, sorted, and more.
+So, every column has a ``type`` attribute, which affects how it is parsed, displayed, grouped, sorted, and more.

-The default column type is ``anytype``, which lets the underlying value pass through unaltered; this is the only type for which a column can have typed values of arbitrary types.
+The default column type is ``anytype``, which lets the underlying value pass through unaltered.
+This is the only ``type`` for which ``Column.getTypedValue`` can return arbitrary types.

 The classic VisiData column types are: